sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 {{< /language-toggle >}}

-If this resource definition is saved in a file named `pagerduty.yml` or `pagerduty.json`, create the `pagerduty` handler in the `default` namespace with this command:
+If you save this resource definition in a file named `pagerduty.yml` or `pagerduty.json`, you can create the `pagerduty` handler in any namespace with specific sensuctl commands.

+To create the handler in the `default` namespace:

 {{< language-toggle >}}